data2evidence/d2e/README.md

 d2e startdemo
 ```

-**Note:**
+> [!NOTE]
-- If you are starting the application for first time and/or if docker volume resources have been completely removed, re-run the **Environment Variables and Credentials Setup** section
+> If you are starting the application for first time and/or if docker volume resources have been completely removed, re-run the **Environment Variables and Credentials Setup** section
-- If you have setup the application before, run steps in section **Application Setup** as required.
+> If you have setup the application before, run steps in section **Application Setup** as required.

 ## Authentication Portal
 - Input the URL https://localhost:41100/portal into a Chrome web browser.
 A ["**Proceed to localhost**"](docs/images/chrome/chrome-proceed-to-localhost.png) display is expected.